Sterling Commerce

-Sterling Commerce was a software and services company providing Omni-Channel Commerce, B2B including EDI translation software and one of the first B2B Integration platforms and managed file transfer ("MFT") products such as Connect:Direct (originally named Network Data Mover).
-Sterling Commerce was headquartered near Columbus, Ohio in Dublin, OH.
+Sterling Commerce was a software and services company providing Omni-Channel Commerce, B2B including Electronic data interchange (EDI) translation software and one of the first B2B Integration platforms and managed file transfer ("MFT") products such as Connect:Direct (originally named Network Data Mover).
+Sterling Commerce was headquartered near Columbus, Ohio in Dublin, Ohio.
 SBC Communications acquired Sterling Commerce (see "Ownership" below), then SBC merged with AT&T (renamed as Sterling Commerce, an AT&T Company), who sold Sterling Commerce to IBM.
 Sterling Commerce's Columbus, Ohio campus is now an IBM facility.